zongtingwei/DAEA/README.md

 > This implementation requires MATLAB.
 Ensure you have MATLAB installed on your system.

 > [!Note]
-> The code is based on SM-MOEA and PlatEMO.
+> The code is based on MATLAB.
 Please download the required libraries if necessary.

 ### How to Run